pulumi/docs/README.md

 ## Toolchain

 The website is statically built using [Hugo](https://gohugo.io).
-So we have basic templating for generating HTML and the ability to write most files in Markdown.
+We have basic templating for generating HTML and the ability to write most files in Markdown.

 TypeScript documentation is generated directly from source using [TYPEDOC](http://typedoc.org/).
 We